 We take reasonable steps to ensure your personal information is protected from misuse and loss and from unauthorised access, modification or disclosure.
 We may hold your information in either electronic or hard copy form.
 Personal information is destroyed or de-identified when no longer needed and in accordance with our record destruction policy.

 As our website is linked to the internet, and the internet is inherently insecure, we cannot provide any assurance regarding the security of transmission of information you communicate to us online.
 We also cannot guarantee that the information you supply will not be intercepted while being transmitted over the internet.
 Accordingly, any personal information or other information which you transmit to us online is transmitted at your own risk.

-By registering for an AIST event you authorise AIST to record the presentation (which includes any question or comments by any participant or audience member) in audio, visual or still photo format, or all three.
+By registering for an AIST event you authorise AIST to record the presentation (which includes any question or comments by any participant or audience member) in audio, vidoe or still photo format, or all three.
 I agree that AIST is the owner of the copyright and other intellectual property in that recording or image and that it may use the recording or images for any purpose it considers appropriate, including publicity, education or other activities and may earn income for AIST's own benefit.
 I waive any moral rights I may have.
 AIST is not obliged to exercise the right to make any recording.

 How can you access and correct your personal information?

 We seek to ensure that your contact details are correct through direct communication with you, AIST's annual membership renewal process and our secure member login function on our website where members can update their own personal information and preferences at any time.